 Learning about stocks at a young age teaches kids that investing is a smart way to make money, how to grow your assets, and teaches them how the stock market works.

 15. Download a Game App (and Get Paid!)

 When you can’t go outside, mobile game apps provide a fun way to keep your kids occupied.
 Consider getting them their own app store account so they can download games at home or in the car on the go.

-Tip: Rather than having the account connected to a regular credit card, have it charge a prepaid gift card you have given your child as a present.
+Tip: Rather than having the account connected to a regular credit card, have it charge a prepaid debit card for teens treated as a gift card you have given your child as a present.